-If you are a Danish company with shares listed on a Nordic stock exchange, you can easily have your shares cross-traded in the United States on the OTC Market platform.
+If you are a European company with shares listed on a European stock exchange, you can easily have your shares cross-traded in the United States on the OTC Market platform.
 This increases your market visibility and enables US investors to invest directly in you.
 This option to build liquidity in the US and in the home market is open to any Nordic or foreign company.
 Here is how it works:

 What benefits does it offer for Nordic companies?

-If you are a stock exchange listed issuer on a regulated Nordic stock exchange, you can have your shares traded in USD in the United States on the OTCQX Market without having to go through a secondary listing.
+If you are a stock exchange listed issuer on a regulated European stock exchange, you can have your shares traded in USD in the United States on the OTCQX Market without having to go through a secondary listing.
 This has the following benefits:

 Liquidity in your home market increases by an average 26%

 Liquidity in the US market increases by an average of 67%

 an average 128 basis points of value is created for your shareholders

 U.S. ownership more than doubles after joining OTCQX

 [This data is provided by Oxford Metrica.
 Oxford Metrica analysed all international companies that joined OTCQX 2007-2019.
 Price and volume data were collected for each issuer one year prior to joining and up to three years after.]